 When you run this script, it will create a sample file and backup to your IBackup account, while making a note of the upload speed.
 The upload speed will be calculated via speedtest.net and the speed analysis report will be sent to the IBackup support team for further observation.

 To end the logged in session for your IBackup account, run the below command:

-User must logout (optional) from the account to avoid any unauthorized access to their IBackup account.
-After logout, user needs to login again to perform most of the operations.
+Users must logout (optional) from the account to avoid any unauthorized access to their IBackup account.
+After logout, the user needs to login again to perform most of the operations.

-Note: Your scheduled backup or restore job will run even after you log out.
+Note: Your scheduled backup / scheduled express backup / periodic cleanup jobs will run even after you log out.

 Updating your script bundle

-Every script when gets executed displays a header which provide details of logged in IBackup account.
+Every script that gets executed, displays a header which provides details of the logged in IBackup account.
 Same header also displays information on any newly available script bundle.

 If you see a message A new update is available.
-Run Check_For_Update.pl to update to latest package indicates that a new improved version of script bundle is available.
+Run check_for_update.pl to update to the latest package indicates that a new improved version of script bundle is available.